brandonblock/Palindrome-Detector/README.md

-# Palindrome-Detector
 Detects whether a string is a palindrome.
-Version reflect new concepts as I learn them.
+Versions reflect new concepts as I learn them.

-To Do:
+To Do: Creat IsPalindrome class and tests.
+Numeric/multi-word/exclusion.

-- Numeric input exclusion
-- Creation of Palindrome() class that accepts entered string as an argument
+CHANGELOG

+0.2.1 5/27/2015

+Eliminated several redundant lines of code.

+0.2 5/27/2015

+Code cleanded up.
+Separate functions created to fetch, check and report palindrome status.
+Functionality remains the same.